jakubkid/PathPlanningProject/README.md

 ## Write up

 * Valid Trajectories
-    * Algorithm generating valid trajectories is divided into 3 steps:
+    * Algorithm generating valid trajectories is divided into 5 steps:
-        * Finding proceeding and trailing car on each line and recording distance and speed
+        * Find proceeding and trailing car on each line Record speed and distance of trailing and leading car on each line
-        * Calculating optimum line which could be safely reach
+        * Calculate optimum line
+            Select the line which we should be driving now it has to be safe to reach (other cars) if there are several best choices car will always select right line
+        * Adapt speed to avoid collisions
-        * Calculating safe speed and determining if emergency braking is needed
+            Select safe speed for driving, either maximum allowed speed or follow speed.
+This step also decides if emergency breaking is needed.
+        * Calculate desired patch based on desired line Calculate desired patch which will reach desired line while minimizing sideway accelerations using spline fit.
+        * Linearize spline following desired speed with regards to maximum jerk and acceleration Select the points 0.02s apart which will reach desired speed with regards to maximum or comfortable (depending if emergency breaking is engaged) acceleration and jerk.
     * The algorithm generates trajectories which allow long stretches without incident example below:
    ![Example Drive][driveExample]
-   It is achieved by selecting the line with car furthest away and if all lines become blocked fastest line is selected.
-Line selection algorithm prefers right line when overtaking is not needed.
-    * Speed is limited to speed limit or line speed proceeding car speed if overtaking is not possible
-    * Line selection algorithm defines target speed and line and patch generation algorithm makes sure to limit acceleration and jerk in all axis to allowed values.
-    * Line selection algorithm makes sure target speed is appropriate, it also asks Patch generation algorithm to do emergency braking when car in front is dangerously close.

 * Path generation
-    * Patch generation takes input from
+    * Patch generation takes last 2 points form previous trajectory or current car position and based on desired line and speed and maximum allowed acceleration and jerk it generates points spaced 0.02s apart.
+        First, 3 points are added spaced 30m apart steering car to desired line but moving maximum 0.5 line width at time to make line change smooth
+        Next, spline fit is calculated on all points.
+        Finally, points spaced 0.02s are selected on the spline which will reach desired speed respecting maximum allowed jerk or acceleration.

 ## Dependencies